NyanCAD/Mosaic/index.md

 ## Modern schematic entry and simulation

 Mosaic is a tool for designing and simulating analog integrated circuit designs.
-It focuses on a modern, easy to use interface, instant design feedback, and design reuse, verification, and automation.
+It focuses on a modern, easy to use interface, instant design feedback, design reuse, verification, and automation.

 [Try it out](/Mosaic/app)